NumberOneBot/mib2-manual-extensions/README.md

 # Audi MIB2 High Owners Manual

-The owners manuals on the CD were usually supplied in a bundle with paper version for all European versions of the MQB and MLB-evo Audi cars prior to 2019.
+Owners manuals on the CD were usually bundled with paper version for all European versions of the MQB and MLB-evo Audi cars prior to 2020.
 They are intended for loading to MIB2 and are available in the carousel menu of car settings.

 The list of known manuals is available [here](https://www.drive2.ru/l/605527992524868736/) (Russian), [Google translated page](https://www-drive2-ru.translate.goog/l/605527992524868736/?_x_tr_sl=ru&_x_tr_tl=en&_x_tr_hl=ru) (English).